There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an understanding of soil processes governing cycling of macro- and micronutrients from soils to microorganisms, plants and animals; (2) demonstrate an understanding of the balance between nitrogen fertilisation to enhance food production and minimise undesirable export of reactive nitrogen species from soils; (3) assess the importance of soil microbiome abundance and diversity in organic matter decomposition versus carbon sequestration in soil; (4) demonstrate an understanding of the dynamics of soil ecological services in the context of climate change and variability; (5) analyse experimental data; (6) explain analysis of experimental data; and (7) classify relevant soil science information in the context of soil health and ecological services in natural and managed ecosystems.

-- Indicative assessments in this unit are as follows: (1) research essays and (2) seminar presentation.
+- Indicative assessments in this unit are as follows: (1) seminar presentation; (2) reports; and (3) quiz.
 Further information is available in the unit outline.

 - Unit Coordinator(s)